rprasad06/acapella-maker/README.md

 **It is important that you do** ***not*** **use this feature without headphones.
 If not using headphones, the sound will play back through the device's speakers and be picked back up through the microphone and, as expected, create a feedback loop.**

 - **Compile Audio:** When you are done recording individual tracks, you can press the compile audio button to compile however many tracks you recorded into a final merged audio track.
 Then, you can listen to your fianl result and download it buy pressing the three buttons on the side!

-## Get Started

-After unpacking the file, there are two main folders: acapella-maker-setup and acapella-maker. acapella-maker-setup contains the setup files that will allow you to use the program on your machine.
-Navigate to the folder and find your respective setup folder.
-For me on mac, I would use the .dmg folder to set up the application.

-The acapella-maker folder contains all the source code for the application.
-Here you can inspect the code used to create the application.
-The README would normally be located here but I put it in the main directory for ease of use.
-The DESIGN.md is located in this folder.

 # Link to Video